Title: The Air That Angels Breathe

-About the Art: DancesWithGary did the great manip for me with John with black wings which in turn inspired me to write about John with wings!
+About the Art: DancesWithGary did the great fanart for me with John with black wings, which in turn inspired me to write about John with wings!

 Among mutant circles, Patrick Sheppard was a legend.
-The man who fought like hell to keep his son and forced the world see that the children that were mysteriously mutating were still children.
+The man who fought like hell to keep his son and forced the world to see that the children that were mysteriously mutating were still children.
 Because of him, mutants were free from government control in the United States, and most of the civilized countries on the planet had followed that example.

-John was very proud of his father—how could he not be?
 John had become the symbol of free mutants at the innocent age of three years old.
-Still, he’d never displayed his abilities before anyone, but his family and no one had ever dared asked him.
+Still, he’d never displayed his abilities before anyone but his family, and no one had ever dared ask him.
 It was considered a very rude thing to do in their society—some thirty-nine years after the first mutant child was found.

-The spontaneous jump in human evolution effected less than ten percent of the children born since 1970.
-John had always thought he was cursed to have fallen in that percentage but he was blessed to have a father who loved him beyond all reason even if he was a freak.
+The spontaneous jump in human evolution affected less than ten percent of the children born since 1970.
+John had always thought he was cursed to have fallen in that percentage, but he was blessed to have a father who loved him beyond all reason, even if he was a freak.

-Thirty-two years of hiding his abilities and in a split second every single reason he had for hiding himself away just disappeared.
-He tossed his aside his skateboard as he ran down the pier back towards the city—towards McKay who was for some reason he couldn’t even conceptualize dangling from a goddamned balcony.
+Thirty-two years of hiding his abilities, and in a split second, every single reason he had for hiding himself away just disappeared.
+John tossed aside his skateboard as he ran down the pier back toward the central tower—toward McKay, who was, for some reason he couldn’t even conceptualize, dangling from a goddamned balcony.
 He pulled his t-shirt over his head just seconds before his wings erupted from his back—blood sprayed like a burst of rain from the sudden emergence.
 John was in the air in under thirty seconds and caught McKay just as the scientist lost his grip on the ledge.

-They both dropped in the air abruptly but John caught an updraft and for a few seconds they were almost still—green eyes intent on blue.
+They both dropped in the air abruptly, but John caught an updraft, and for a few seconds, they were almost still.
 Rodney’s hands curled against John’s shoulders as Sheppard easily lifted them in the air.

 The balcony was empty when they landed.
 John released McKay reluctantly.
 His black wings fluttered gently behind him.
 It felt amazing to have them out during the day, under the sun.
-Since coming to Atlantis he’d confined himself to flying only at night when he was off duty and even then no more than three times a month.
+Since coming to Atlantis, he’d confined himself to flying only at night when he was off duty and even then, no more than three times a month.
 Part of him knew that the city herself helped him keep his secret, and he was relieved enough to never speak of the telling marker of intelligence to anyone.

 “Not bad,” John murmured.
 “Just private and unique.”

 “Very unique,” Rodney agreed.
 “That was—amazing.
 Thank you.”
 He motioned towards the railing then winced as he started to rub his shoulder.
 “It just broke.
 I wasn’t prepared.”